As You Like It: Court life and country life

 The play begins in a courtly setting, where fighting, usurpation, betrayal and general disharmony are exhibited.

 Most of the play is then a celebration of life in the country, where after intensifying disorder, harmony is recovered.

-The inhabitants of Duke Frederick's court suffer the perils of arbitrary injustice and even threats of death; the courtiers who followed the old duke into forced exile in the "desert city" of the forest are, by contrast, experiencing liberty but at the expense of some easily borne discomfort.
+The inhabitants of Duke Frederick's court suffer the perils of arbitrary injustice and even threats of death.
+The courtiers who followed the old duke into forced exile in the "desert city" of the forest are, by contrast, experiencing liberty at the expense of easily borne discomfort.
 (Act II, i).
 A passage between Touchstone, the court jester, and shepherd Corin establishes the contentment to be found in country life, compared with the perfumed, mannered life at court.
 (Act III, I).
-At the end of the play the usurping duke and the exiled courtier Jaques both elect to remain within the forest.
+At the end of the play the usurping duke and the exiled courtier Jaques both elect to remain in the forest.

-Usurpation and injustice are significant themes of this play.
-The new Duke Frederick usurps his older brother Duke Senior, while Oliver parallels this behavior by treating his younger brother Orlando so ungenerously as to compel him to seek his fortune elsewhere.
+Usurpation and injustice are also themes.
+The new Duke Frederick usurps his older brother Duke Senior, while Oliver parallels this behaviour by treating his younger brother Orlando so ungenerously as to compel him to seek his fortune elsewhere.
 Both Duke Senior and Orlando take refuge in the forest, where justice is restored "through nature".